tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 **Expected payoff of verification:** ${X * C + VR - VC}$ </br>
 **Expected payoff of non-verification:** ${-X * L + ({1-X}) * VR}$

-- $C$: Sequencer Collateral; potential rewards for the verifier in the case of successful verification
+- $C$: Sequencer Collateral in staked TON; potential rewards for the verifier in the case of successful verification
 - $L$: Assets deposited by the verifier in roll-up; potential rewards for sequencer in the case of failed verification.
 - $X$: Probability of attack by the sequencer
 - $VC$: Verification costs